nkvoronov/skin.confluence-extended/README.md

-# Confluence extented is the modernized skin for KODI.
+# Confluence Extented Shortcuts is the modernized skin for KODI.